marikgoldstein/marikgoldstein.github.io/index.markdown

 ## News

+* Fall 2022: glad to give a guest lecture with my collaborator Raghav Singhal, on diffusions, at Alfredo and Yann's deep learning class at NYU

+* Fall 2022: glad to take part in, and give a short talk at, the Flatiron Institute's [workshop on Sampling, Transport, and Diffusions](https://sites.google.com/view/sampling-transport-diffusions/home)!

 * Summer 2022: excited to be co-organizing the [ICML Workshop on Spurious Correlations, Invariance, and Stability](https://sites.google.com/view/scis-workshop/home) on July 22.
 Looking forward to all the talks, and congrats to accepted authors!